Finishing Touches Coming to Cradle of Country Music Park

 But this week, an artist’s team has started to stage the site for installation of a large piece of public art.
 In the coming weeks, the installers will be using scissor lifts to gently hoist and install a whimsical curved metal canopy atop a stylistic concrete pier.
 The precision installation will continue into late fall, when the park is expected to reopen.

-The total investment of more than $1.2 million for the artwork and landscaping will recreate the passive park into a dynamic public space that is open and inviting to everyone.
+The artwork and landscaping will recreate the passive park into a dynamic public space that is open and inviting to everyone.

 “This transformation will be a memorable moment in downtown Knoxville,” said R.J.
 Justice, the City’s Chief of Urban Design and Development.